Silentman87/AI-Friend/readme.md

-# 🤖 AI Friend – Your Emotional & Wellness Companion
+# 🤖 AI Friend – Your Emotional & Wellness Companion | [LIVE Demo](https://ai-friend-jm16.onrender.com)

 AI Friend is a smart, web-based chatbot built to offer **emotional support** and **wellness guidance** in a friendly, conversational manner.
 It uses LangChain with RAG to retrieve information from trusted medical sources like *The Gale Encyclopedia of Medicine*, and responds using the Groq API with the llama3 (70B) language model.
 The system features secure user authentication, a modern web interface, and empathetic, human-like conversations.